dweirich/gatsby-plugin-react-leaflet/README.md

 # Getting started

 This package takes care of setting up your project for [React Leaflet](https://react-leaflet.js.org/).

+The current npm version is for Gatsby v1.
+If you need the plugin for Gatsby v2, update the version in package.json to "next".

 First install the packages.
 ```